muenalan/btest/README.md

 End of bt_begin block.

 ## bt_ignore_next
-Completely ignore bt_begin/bt_end block.
-Note that commands will be still executed, however bt_ commands will be ignored.
+Completely ignore bt_begin/bt_end block (overriding bt_if as well).
+Note that normal commands will be still executed, however bt_ commands will be ignored.
 ```
 bt_ignore_next